Lee-Jackson Militaria

 worn by a USAAF Pilot

 6146K - Brown Tropical Flyer’s Boots, approximate size 10R, Brown Leather Wellington style boots of Superior quality workmanship, lined witrh soft leather, inside bootstraps, no maker’s stamps/etc., hobnail heels, Worn by an American USAAF Pilot, stamped inside with his: serial number, fullname, and rank.
-Khaki cloth has worn through along the backstraps, less that average wear, Used....inquire
+Khaki cloth has worn through along the backstraps, less that average wear, Used....(sold)

 USAAF Flyer's Rank, Name, and Serial Number